Trade Union and Labour Party Liaison Organisation: National TULO Committee

 There are 11 trade unions currently affiliated to the Labour Party at national level.
-On affiliation to the Labour Party every union automatically becomes a member of the National Trade Union and Labour Party Liaison Organisation and its General Secretary is entitled to sit on the National TULO Committee if he or she is an individual member of the Labour Party.
-The Committee is jointly chaired by a member from the union side, currently Mick Whelan, and the Labour Party Leader, Keir Starmer.
+On affiliation to the Labour Party every union automatically becomes a member of the National TULO and its General Secretary is entitled to sit on the National TULO Committee if they are an individual member of the Labour Party.
+The Committee is jointly chaired by a member from the union side, currently USDAW general secretary Joanne Thomas, since 2025 and the Labour Party Leader, Andy Burnham.

 Between 2002 and 2016 the TULO National Officer was Byron Taylor, a former trade union officer and Labour leader on Basildon Council.
 Since 2016 the National Officer has been Helen Pearce, the former Head of Campaigns and Communications.

 The National Trade Union Labour Party Liaison Organisation Committee comprises: